minprog/cs50x-1718-1819/support/01 Fahrenheit/Fahrenheit.md

 The goal of this assignment is to create a program that can convert temperatures from Celcius to Fahrenheit.
 In this assignment you learn how to create, compile and run a C-program.

 ## Getting started
 First, log into CS50 IDE.
-If you haven’t created an account yet, this is the moment to do so!
+If you haven't created an account yet, this is the moment to do so!
 If you have already created a Cloud9 workspace, you can skip this step and continue with [Update](#update).

 ### Create a Cloud9 workspace
 First, register on [edx.org](https://courses.edx.org/register), which will provide you with an account to log on to the CS50 IDE.
-If you already have an edX account, it’s no problem to use that one.
+If you already have an edX account, it's no problem to use that one.

 Now head to [cs50.io](https://cs50.io/) and log into CS50 IDE.
 You may be prompted (again) for your email address.
 If so, after providing it, click **Private** under **Hosted workspace**, then click **Create workspace**.

-You should then be informed that CS50 IDE (aka Cloud9, the software that underlies CS50 IDE) is “creating your workspace” and “creating your container,” which might take a moment.
+You should then be informed that CS50 IDE (aka Cloud9, the software that underlies CS50 IDE) is "creating your workspace" and "creating your container," which might take a moment.
 You should eventually see your workspace.

 ### Create a new folder
 Once logged in, execute